SquishyDucks/DuckCloud_FrontEnd/README.md

 DuckCloud is a file management system allowing users to upload, store, and retrieve files.
 The application displays meta-data related to the files including title, creation date/time, and update date/time.
 Users can create, update, and delete files they own and download/view any file uploaded by any user.

-DuckCloud makes use of HTML, CSS, Javascript, JQuery, Handlebars, Bootstrap, Node, and Express.
+DuckCloud makes use of HTML, CSS, Javascript, JQuery, Handlebars, Bootstrap, Node, MongoDB, Mongoose, and Express.

 ## Development Process